department-of-veterans-affairs/vets-website/content/pages/education/gi-bill/yellow-ribbon.md

 concurrence: incomplete
 ---

-If your school participates in the Yellow Ribbon Program, you may be able to lower or eliminate your education costs that aren't covered by the [Post-9/11 GI Bill](/education/gi-bill/post-9-11/index.html), such as higher tuition at private colleges or out-of-state schools.
+The Yellow Ribbon Program can help you pay for higher out-of-state, private, or graduate school tuition that the [Post-9/11 GI Bill](/education/gi-bill/post-9-11/) doesn't cover.
 <div class="call-out" markdown="1">

 ### Can I get this benefit?
-You can if you're a Veteran or the dependent of a Veteran who qualifies for transfer of entitlement for the Post-9/11 GI Bill, or you're the child of an active-duty Servicemember who is the recipient of a transfer of entitlement, and:
+You can if you qualify for the [maximum benefit rate under the Post-9/11 GI Bill](https://www.vets.gov/education/gi-bill/post-9-11/) and:
-  - You're eligible to get 100% of your Post-9/11 GI Bill benefits.
-[Is this me?](https://gibill.custhelp.com/app/answers/detail/a_id/947)
+  - Your school voluntarily participates in the [Yellow Ribbon Program](http://www.benefits.va.gov/GIBILL/yellow_ribbon/yrp_list_2015.asp ), **and**
-  - Your school participates in the [Yellow Ribbon Program for the 2015-16 school year](http://www.benefits.va.gov/GIBILL/yellow_ribbon/yrp_list_2015.asp ), **and**
+  - You served an combined period of 36 months on active duty after September 10, 2001, **and**
-  - You maintain continuous enrollment, full- or part-time, as defined by your school, **and**
+  - You were honorably discharged from active duty for a service-connected disability with at least 30 continuous days after September 10, 2001.

-  - You're working toward the completion of your enrolled program.
+You can get this benefit if you're the dependent of a Veteran eligible for [transfer of entitlement for the Post-9/11 GI Bill](https://www.vets.gov/education/gi-bill/transfer/).

 ### Who's covered?
 - Veterans